 90 150 per day.
 Our first stop was the Virupaksha temple.
 The temple dates back to the 7th century and is one of the UNESCO heritage sites in Hampi.
 You can find a lot of Monkeys in the temple as this place was also the kingdom of Sugriv(From the Hindu mythology Ramayan).
 We even found Lakshmi, “the elephant” inside the temple.
 At the back of the temple, there is a pond which was used as a source of water back in those days

 After coming out of the temple we went to the ruins just beside it.
 It’s a hill which comprises of temples and some old buildings.
 From the top of the hill, we got a great view of the village and the other side of the river as well which is also called the Hippie village.
-I’ll tell you more about the Hippie village on Day 2
+I’ll tell you more about the Hippie Village on Day 2

 Exploring the Group of Monuments in Hampi

 After having lunch we started to explore again.
 Our next stop was the Lakshmi Narasimha statue.
 It is the biggest monolith statue in Hampi.
 The best part is that the entrance is free for this place.
-The best time to visit this place would be during the sunset, as the colours in the sky make the statue look even more Majestic.
-The sunsets are the best part about the Hampi trip and are visible from all the different places around the city.
-It is finally your call which is that most important place you would want to see during the sunset.
+The best time to visit this place would be during the sunset, as the colors in the sky make the statue look even more Majestic.
+The sunsets are the best part of the Hampi trip and are visible from all the different places around the city.
+It is finally your call which is the most important place you would want to see during the sunset.